+Each Elected Official is responsible for the job descriptions for their respective area of responsibility.
 Job descriptions are subject to final approval utilizing the procedures maintained by Bonner County Human Resources.
 A department/office seeking adjustments to a job description, or needing assistance in creating a new job description, will work in conjunction with Human Resources.
-No job description can be utilized for job postings, recruitment, or any other employment purpose until the Board of County Commissioners has approved them for adoption.
+No job description can be utilized for job postings, recruitment, or any other employment purpose until the Elected Official has approved them for adoption.
 (Refer to Appendix A)